COAST TO COUNTRY (3 DAYS)

-The Heritage Wheatbin Museum depicts Wubin’s grain growing history through pictorial photos, with the emphasis on bulk handling and displaying the machinery involved in this farming revolution.
-The old wheatbin sits side by side with today’s modern storage bins.
+The Heritage Wheatbin Museum depicts Wubin’s grain-growing history through pictorial photos, with an emphasis on bulk handling and displaying the machinery involved in this farming revolution.
+The old wheat bin sits side by side with today’s modern storage bins.

 Day 3: Enjoy a relaxing meander further north along the Wildflower Way.
 There are many towns and places of interest to stop at and enjoy.
 Some of the ‘must do’ experiences along the way include Koolanooka Springs, walking through Canna, the Morawa Museum and the Monsignor Hawes Heritage Trail.

 Day 5: Geraldton provides a smorgasbord of water-based recreational activities and is an ideal base for self-drive tours, especially during the famous wildflower season.
-Explore the Wildflower Way, eastern route from Geraldton – pick up a guide and brochure map from the local visitor centre and enjoy Wildflower Country.
-Experience the breath taking wildflowers and interpretative signage outlining the cultural, heritage and flora of the local areas.
+Explore the Wildflower Way, the eastern route from Geraldton – pick up a guide and brochure map from the local visitor centre and enjoy Wildflower Country.
+Experience the breathtaking wildflowers and interpretative signage outlining the culture, heritage and flora of the local areas.

 On the way south again along the Midland Route, visit the interpretive sites at Ellendale Pool, Burma Road Nature Reserve and Tracking Station.
 Complete your day with a trip out to Depot Hill Reserve, which is also a great wildflower viewing area and an ideal spot to enjoy a picnic with views overlooking the Irwin River.
 If you are in Mingenew close to sunset, then grab some cheese, crackers and a cold beverage to watch the sun go down from Mingenew Hill.

 Day 6: For a bit of a change stop by Three Springs and take in the colourful murals around town.
-It is a beautiful little country town renowned for a its picturesque landscape and old style wheat silos.
-The name Three Springs is derived from three original water springs located to the north east used by early settlers and drovers for stock watering purposes.
-The Yarra Yarra Lakes located 16km south of Three Springs are home to various species of bird life including swans, pelicans ducks and the Siberian Stilt.
+It is a beautiful little country town renowned for its picturesque landscape and old-style wheat silos.
+The name Three Springs is derived from three original water springs located to the northeast used by early settlers and drovers for stock watering purposes.
+The Yarra Yarra Lakes located 16km south of Three Springs is home to various species of bird life including swans, pelicans ducks and the Siberian Stilt.
 10km east of town lies Western Australia’s first talc mine.
 Talc is mined by open cut method and exported for use in paper, paint and ceramic products.
-Three Springs talk is also processed in WA for cosmetics, acriculture and carving blocks.
-It is the largest talc mine in southern hemisphere and the second largest in the world.
+Three Springs talk is also processed in WA for cosmetics, agriculture and carving blocks.
+It is the largest talc mine in the southern hemisphere and the second largest in the world.
 Learn about native bush tucker and native plants at the Arrino Gardens and enjoy a stroll through history by following the townsite Heritage Trail.